Ted (film): Production

-Originally, 20th Century Fox was offered to finance and distribute the film, given how it owns Family Guy, American Dad!, and The Cleveland Show, all created by MacFarlane.
-However, MacFarlane wanted a budget of $65 million for the film, which Fox considered to be too high for a R-rated comedy film, let alone one from a first-time director, and was skeptical about the film's future success.
+Originally, 20th Century Fox was offered to finance and distribute the film, given their production partnership with Family Guy, American Dad!, and The Cleveland Show, all created by MacFarlane.
+However, MacFarlane wanted a budget of $65 million for the film, which Fox considered to be too high for an R-rated comedy film, let alone one from a first-time director, and was skeptical about the film's future success.
 They also wanted it to be rated PG-13 instead of R, which MacFarlane, Sulkin, and Wild ended up writing a version of.
 However, despite this, Fox backed out, and MacFarlane began to take the project elsewhere.
-On April 12, 2010, Universal Pictures announced that it had acquired the full rights to Ted after it agreed to the $65 million budget he requested and to direct the R-rated version of the script.
+MacFarlane later set up the project at Media Rights Capital, and on April 12, 2010, Universal Pictures announced that it had acquired the full rights to Ted after it agreed to the $65 million budget he requested and to direct the R-rated version of the script.

 On October 26, 2010, Mark Wahlberg joined the project as the lead actor opposite MacFarlane.
-Two months later, on December 14, Mila Kunis, MacFarlane's Family Guy co-star, also joined the cast.
+Two months later, on December 14, Mila Kunis, MacFarlane's Family Guy co-star, also joined the cast; it is Wahlberg and Kunis' second collaboration following 2008's Max Payne.
 On February 23, 2011, Giovanni Ribisi signed on to the film to play the film's villain.
 Filming began in May 2011 in Boston, Norwood and other locations in Massachusetts.

 The film was scheduled for release in the United States on July 13, 2012, but it was moved up to June 29, both to avoid competition with Ice Age: Continental Drift and following the delay of G.I.
 Joe: Retaliation.
 Internationally, the film was released in Australia on July 5, 2012, and on August 1, 2012, in the United Kingdom and Ireland.